Threat Model Schema

 • A Risk is identified and

-• is applied to a set of Threats
+• is applied to an array of Threats

 • A Control is identified and

-• is applied as mitigation to a set of Threats
+• is applied as mitigation to an array of Threats

 • optionally contains a Trust Boundary that it protects